-Lightly grease a 9x13 pan or two-9 inch pie plates.
+Lightly grease a 9×13 pan or two-9 inch pie plates.

 In same bowl, Place all dry topping ingredients.
 Using fingers or a pastry cutter, cut butter into dry ingredients.
-Spread/sprinkle topping onto top of apple mixture.
+Spread/sprinkle topping on top of apple mixture.
 A food processor may also be used.

 Bake for about 45 minutes or until apples are bubbly and topping is golden brown.